1oxin/BloxyBot/README.md

 # BloxyBot
 *A shitty automated fake bot for BloxyBet PS99*

+# SCRIPT AUTO GETS TRADE ID THE TEXT BOX IS OLD AND CAN BE IGNORED

 **Acier plans to add fake bot detection to his site soon so I'm making this public, also DuxV2 & MrFeast have been running this making money and I don't like that 😡**